dgiacomo/tldr/pages/common/bazel.md

 > https://bookstack.mux.io/books/developer-environment/page/bazel-cheatsheet

-- See what uses a dependency in the repo path (dependency format is "org_golang_x_crypto", use path '//...' to scan the full repo)
+- What uses a dependency in the path (dependency format is "org_golang_x_crypto", use path '//...' to scan the full repo)

 `./bazel.sh query "deps({{path}})" --output graph | grep {{dependency}}`